j-ameyi/jameyi-web/content/authors/admin/_index.md

 highlight_name: false
 ---

+Starting Fall 2023, I will be a third year student in the [Ph.D.
+Biostatistics](https://biostatprograms.osu.edu/) program at The Ohio State University in Columbus, OH working with [Dr. Kellie J. Archer](https://cph.osu.edu/people/karcher).
+I am honored to have received the **Dr. Gary G. & Mrs. Carolyn J. Koch Fellowship award** in the [College of Public Health](https://cph.osu.edu/) for the 2021-2022 academic year.
+My broad research interests are in statistical methods for the analysis of data from high-throughput genomic assays, survival analysis,causal inference, and Bayesian analysis.

-I was born and raised in Accra, Ghana where I received my B.S. in Mathematics and Statistics from [Ghana's premier university](https://www.ug.edu.gh/).
+I was born and raised in Accra, Ghana where I received my B.S. in Mathematics and Statistics from the [University of Ghana](https://www.ug.edu.gh/).
 From there, I obtained my [M.S. in Applied Statistics & Analytics](https://www.cmich.edu/colleges/se/STAD/graduateprograms/misappliedstatisticsandanalytics/Pages/default.aspx) at Central Michigan University, Mount Pleasant, MI.

-Starting Fall 2021, I will be a first year student in the [Ph.D.
-Biostatistics](https://biostatprograms.osu.edu/) program at The Ohio State University in Columbus, Ohio (*Go Bucks!*).
-I am honored to be the receipient of the **Dr. Gary G. & Mrs. Carolyn J. Koch Fellowship award** in the [College of Public Health](https://cph.osu.edu/) for the 2021-2022 academic year.
-My broad research interests are in Bayesian methods, bioinformatics, statistical genetics, statistical computing and graphics.

-In my spare time, I like to travel, listen to music, spend time with my friends and family or go out for a walk.
-I also enjoy playing soccer and watching the Ghanaian and English Premier Leagues.
+In my spare time, I like to travel by land or air, listen to music, spend time with my friends and family or go out for a walk.
+I also enjoy playing soccer and watching the Ghanaian and English Premier Leagues on weekends when I am less busy.
+I have recently developed keen interest in college football (*Go Bucks!*), the NFL and the NBA.

  {{< icon name="download" pack="fas" >}} You may find a copy of my CV {{< staticref "uploads/CV.pdf" "newtab" >}}here{{< /staticref >}}.